theogravity/loglayer/README.md

    * The prefix to prepend to all log messages
    */
   prefix?: string
+  /**
+   * If set to true, will not include context data in the log message.
+   */
+  muteContext?: boolean
+  /**
+   * If set to true, will not include metadata data in the log message.
+   */
+  muteMetadata?: boolean
   logger: {
     /**
      * The instance of the logging library to send log data and messages to